 Postgraduate students admitted to the education participate in a five years program comprising a common part with a set of obligatory courses, common excursions and research visits.
 This common part of the program is trying to provide a common knowledge framework on molecular genetics of important traits, genomics, SE technology, statistics, quantitative genetics and breeding theory.
 Additional to the common part each student has his/her own research program that is formulated jointly by the academic supervisor and the industrial host.

-Currently the school has been starting its third class (seven students, start date 2017/2018).
-The first class started in 2013 with 11 students and the second class started in 2015 (four students completed, 4 still ongoing).
+Currently the school is still running its third class (start date 2017/2018).
+The first class started in 2013 with eleven students and the second class started in 2015 with eight students.

 For further information on finished and ongoing PhD projects please consult the homepage of the research school: